 5 min read 6 Oct 22

-The value of a fund's assets will go down as well as up.
+The value of a portfolio's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
-Whenever performance is mentioned, past performance is not a guide to future performance.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.
+Wherever performance is mentioned, past performance is not a guide to future performance.

 The value of investments will fluctuate, which will cause prices to fall as well as rise and you may not get back the original amount you invested.
 Past performance is not a guide to future performance.